 Operating a vehicle.
 As used in Maine's distracted driving laws, to "operate" a vehicle means driving on a public way with the motor running.
 This definition includes temporary stops for things like traffic, a stop sign, or a red signal.

-Penalties.
 For a first texting ticket, the motorist is looking at a minimum $250 fine.
 For a second or subsequent texting violation within a three-year period, the driver faces at least $500 in fines and mandatory license suspension.
-The license suspension periods are 30 days for a second offense, 60 days for a third offense, and 90 days for a fourth or subsequent offense within three years.
+The license suspension periods are 30 days for second offenses, 60 days for a third offense, and 90 days for a fourth or subsequent offense within three years.